Quitch/Bigger-Galactic-War/README.md

 You may need to drag the view to find your starting location.

+If your galaxy is upside down this can be resolved via the scroll wheel.

 ## Installation

 This mod can be installed via the in-game Community Mod manager.